H3VR-Modding/Mason/README.md

 - Ignore the building step; the patcher plugin does the building for you.

 For more experienced users, it is recommended that you clone the repository to a directory of your choosing, then use a symlink within the `BepInEx/plugins` directory.
 This keeps your git projects out of your r2modman profiles, but has the same functionality.

+## Versioning
+The version of this repository is based on the two consumable projects: standalone and patcher plugin.
+It does not include the public API of the core project, which may change at any time.